MSc in Medicinal Chemistry

 You will need to complete the qualification within seven years.
 We cannot guarantee that the same selection of modules will continue to be available.

 You should note that the University’s unique study rule applies to this qualification.
 This means that you must include at least 60 credits from OU modules that have not been counted in any other OU qualification that has previously been awarded to you.

 Career relevance and employability

-Completing this degree course will equip you with a set of key transferable skills which will be relevant for the workplace as well as providing you with a base of postgraduate level science knowledge and understanding.
+Completing this qualification will equip you with key transferable skills which will be relevant to your career and the workplace, as well as providing you with a base of postgraduate level science knowledge and understanding.
 You will learn to critically evaluate current research and advanced scholarship within medicinal chemistry, as well as evaluating research methodologies.
-You will learn to deal with complex issues and make sound judgements and decisions in complex and unpredictable situations.
+You will learn to deal with complex issues and make sound judgements and decisions in complex situations.

-You will learn to communicate information and conclusions to specialist scientific audiences, work effectively as part of a team, demonstrate self-direction and originality in tackling and solving problems and act autonomously in planning and implementing tasks at a professional level.
+You will also learn to communicate information and conclusions to specialist scientific audiences, work effectively as part of a team, demonstrate self-direction and originality in tackling and solving problems, and act autonomously in planning and implementing tasks at a professional level.

 Having this qualification coupled with practical experience could open up career opportunities in various scientific and medical research fields in the public and private sectors, for example, in pharmaceutical companies, the NHS, medical research, universities, commercial laboratories, and independent healthcare providers.

 There is more information about how OU study can improve your employability in the OU’s Employability Statement from our Careers Advisory Service.
 You can also read or download our publication OU study and your career and look at our subject pages to find out about career opportunities.